-SAIGE is a group of researchers working on machine learning to solve real-world signal processing problems.
+SAIGE is a group of researchers, led by Minje Kim (CV), working on machine learning to solve real-world signal processing problems.

 We live in a world full of complex problems.
 In order for an AI system to solve them, it involves a complex model that can best approximate the problem.
 In this era of AI, we finally seem to afford those complex models thanks to the technological advances in computing power, the theoretical advances in machine learning algorithms, and the availability of big data.
 As a result, AI starts to compete with human intelligence in some problems.